tehpsalmist/ng-tailwindcss/readme.md

 ------

 ## Configuration
 The `ng-tailwind.js` file can be directly manipulated (in keeping with the tailwind way of doing things) after the initial configuration command has been run.
-Conversely, if you prefer the command line, running `ng-tailwindcss configure` a second time will overwrite only the properties specified by the flags you include (e.g. `ng-tailwindcss configure -c ./new-tailwind-config.js` will only change the `configJS` property, and retain the original values for `sourceCSS` and `outputCSS`).
+Conversely, if you prefer the command line, running `ngtw configure` a second time will overwrite only the properties specified by the flags you include (e.g. `ngtw configure -c ./new-tailwind-config.js` will only change the `configJS` property, and retain the original values for `sourceCSS` and `outputCSS`).

-_*Important*: The default config (running_ `ng-tailwindcss configure` _with no arguments) will assume a configuration of:_
+_*Important*: The default config (running_ `ngtw configure` _with no arguments) will assume a configuration of:_

   ```
   {